La Guerra di Troja (1961)

 Directed by anyone interesting?
 Giorgio Ferroni - a little known Italian director who also helmed the strange horror film Mill of the Stone Women (1960), Euro-war film La Battaglia di El Alamein (1969) and Spaghetti Western Wanted (1967).

-Any violence/gore?
+Any gore or violence ?
 Nothing particularly violent.

+Who is it for?
 Recommended for fans of Historical Epics and of Steve Reeves.

 The DVD